 Preparing for an Intervention is very important.
-The interventionist will work with the concerned loved ones that are closest to the one suffering from addiction.
+The interventionist will work with the concerned loved ones that are closest to the one suffering from substance abuse.
 Getting all matters in order for a successful plan involves coordinating with everyone on when, where, and how the process will happen.
 The ultimate goal is to hear a “Yes” when the person is asked if they want help.
 Being prepared for the “Yes” or the “No” is where the professional and family work together to anticipate the steps needed to finesse the plan that is put in place.

 There are four major models of Intervention and the model chosen is decided by working together with all participants.
 Most trained Interventionists will use a model or a combination best fit for the individual.

 By the day of the intervention, an actual “intervention team” has been formed.
 All participants are ready and prepared with what they are to say and how to best express their concerns.
 The Interventionist’s role is to bring order and carry out the plan.
 This is the first time the addict or alcoholic will meet the interventionist, and many times, as soon as they walk into the room, they know what is happening.
-More often than not the person accepts treatment, and for those who do not, the intervention team is prepared on how this will be handled.
+More often than not the person accepts substance abuse treatment, and for those who do not, the intervention team is prepared on how this will be handled.

-When the person says “Yes”, they are whisked off to the addiction center by the interventionist.
+When the person says “Yes”, they are whisked off to the addiction treatment center by the interventionist.
 Most facilities have a blackout period before their loved one can be reached.
 Interventionists usually stay involved with the family and also communicate with the facility to ensure all is going as planned.

 Detoxification, Inpatient/Residential, and/or outpatient treatment are the levels of care a person will enter.
 Each level is based on the acuity and severity of the presenting problem.
 Each person will have a different experience at each level of care.
-It is common for most people to have life changing experiences; it is a time to be able to address all issues while in a safe environment.
+It is common for most people to have life-changing experiences; it is a time to be able to address all issues while in a safe environment like a treatment facility.
 Addiction Treatment facilities are staffed with clinicians and professionals that are understanding and non-judgmental.
 The most important aspect is this is where lives change, drug and is left behind and opportunities are endless.